Azure/ARO-RP/docs/prepare-your-dev-environment.md

 1. Install the relevant packages required for your OS defined below.

+1. Install [Docker 17.05+](https://docs.docker.com/engine/install/fedora/) or later if you haven't already, used for building container images.

 ### Fedora Packages

 1. Install the `gpgme-devel`, `libassuan-devel`, and `openssl` packages.